 Springtime Asparagus Soup

-I promised myself that I wouldn’t talk about the weather again…but I do find it quite ironic that I’m posting this springtime asparagus soup on a day when it’s snowing outside.
+I promised myself that I wouldn’t talk about the weather again, but I do find it quite ironic that I’m posting this springtime asparagus soup on a day when it’s snowing outside.
 It is March.
 These things aren’t supposed to happen anymore.

 I’ve been on a big soup kick lately.
-We made my favorite Mexican tortilla soup for the fifth time (in like three months) this past weekend–which is a new record for me.
+We made my favorite Mexican tortilla soup for the fifth time (in like three months) this past weekend, which is a new record for me.
 And this asparagus soup will be my next victim.
 I’ll make it over and over again as long as asparagus is in season.

 The next step involves drizzling each bowl with a little bit of heavy cream!
 It is optional, but definitely recommended.
-I seriously cannot wait to make this again.

 Springtime Asparagus Soup

-- 2 tablespoons extra virgin olive oil
+- 2 tablespoons (30 mL) extra virgin olive oil

-- 1/2 cup dry white wine
+- ½ cup (120 mL) dry white wine

-- 4 cups low-sodium chicken stock
+- 4 cups (1 quart) low-sodium chicken stock

-- pinch of cayenne pepper
+- pinch ground cayenne pepper

 - 2 teaspoons fresh lime juice